HoussamBouajjioune/requirement-analysis/README.md

 These activities form a continuous, iterative process, ensuring that the requirements evolve to reflect stakeholder needs and that the final system delivers value to the business and users.

+## Types of Requirements

+### 1. **Functional Requirements**

+Functional requirements define the specific functions and behaviors the system must support.
+These are the "what" the system must do to meet the needs of the users and business.

+For the **Booking Management System**, examples include:
+- **Hotel Search**: Users must be able to search for hotels based on location, price, and dates.
+- **Booking Process**: Users should be able to book rooms and receive a booking confirmation.
+- **Payment Integration**: Users can make payments through third-party payment services like Stripe or PayPal.

+### 2. **Non-functional Requirements**

+Non-functional requirements describe how the system performs and defines the system's quality attributes.
+These focus on the "how" the system will operate under certain conditions.

+For the **Booking Management System**, examples include:
+- **Scalability**: The system must handle a growing number of users and hotel listings without significant performance degradation.
+- **Availability**: The system must ensure high availability, with uptime of 99.99%.
+- **Performance**: The system should respond to user requests within 2 seconds for hotel search results.